FFY00/BetterDiscordThemeMasterFile/README.md

-Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.THEME.CSS
+Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.CSS

 Shoutout to all the boys in #css-and-themes in BD2 for all the help they've given.
 Credits to:
 - Juicysteak117#1835